 - Implementing security measures and technologies where necessary.

-Kotlin app development cycle can be roughly split into four main stages:
+Kotlin app development cycle can be roughly split into four main prods:

 Discovery – a project manager, UX-researcher, designer and analyst together with a client analyze the market, define the audience and future app’s functionality and appearance.